When the year is coming to a close, it will be time for you to look at your earnings for the year and see what your tax

 With a host of products available online, we wanted to spotlight the TurboTax “TaxCaster” free online tax calculator in this review to give you an idea of the tax estimates and data you can obtain.

-Intuit has been adding more and more “freemium” tools to its package online with TurboTax, and the latest tax refund calculator has us pretty impressed.
+Intuit has been adding more and more free tools to its TurboTax website, and the taxcaster tax refund calculator has us pretty impressed.

 TurboTax TaxCaster Review